romegasoftware/berry_college_october_2011_presentation/src/slides.md

 -  Maintain the platforms our applications are hosted on.
 -  Integrate web apps with third party applications.

+In addition to web development, we offer a suite of data-driven services including email marketing, social media strategies, digital advertising, and search engine optimization.
+Developers must build with an awareness of these tools and strategies.

+We also have development projects based on new ideas or solutions created internally that are sold worldwide.

 ---

 Our Backgrounds